 The shrewd move is to have two cards, at least.
 Make one a solid rewards card for cash back on routine purchases you’ll pay off when the statement comes.
 Groceries, gas, and other regular expenditures are ideal.
 You’ll get cash back or rewards while keeping your credit active – a plus for your credit score.
 The card is a great option for freelancers because it gives .
 Use it for daily expenses and get rewards on money you would’ve spent anyhow.

 The other card should be low or no interest.
 No interest is obviously preferable, but it typically is only offered for introductory periods.
 After that, those rates jump considerably higher, a concern if you know you’ll be carrying a balance long-term.
 Still, that introductory period – which can sometimes last longer than a year – might just be the breathing room you need to pay that debt down.

 A great card for that, then, is the .
-They pay 1% bonus when you spend money, then another 1% when you pay it. off But its will give you a whopping year and a half breathing room to pay down debt you may be carrying, before it jumps to the usual .
+Its will give you a whopping year and a half breathing room to pay down debt you may be carrying, before it jumps to the usual .

 More Credit is Pragmatic Planning

 While you could cancel a “no interest” credit card when the interest jumps, canceling cards can negatively impact your credit score.
 “Credit utilization ratio” is a complicated phrase that basically talks about how much of your credit you’re actually using at any given time.
 Using 50% credit on two cards is better than using 100% credit on one.
 So, any time you reduce the number of cards you own, be sure all your remaining cards will carry under 50% debt.

 Freelancers have to remember that there’s no control over when clients will have work available – or when they’ll pay their bills, if ever.
 From 60-day billing cycles to getting ghosted, there’s a lot you need to plan for.
 But that’s the price you pay for the freedom to work for whom you like, whenever you want.